 Make it veryclear what aspect of the patient’s management you need advice on and explain your current workingdiagnosis if relevant (e.g. “I need your advice on how we should manage the intracerebral haemorrhage.”).

 If there have been decisions about the escalation of care and resuscitation, these should also be discussed.

 “Hello, I’m David, an FY1 calling from the A&E. Can I ask who I’m speaking to? …”

-“I’m calling about a patient called Jane Doe (DOB, NHS number), a 62-year-old lady who arrived 15 minutes ago with a suspected stroke, and I’d like you to review the patient.”
+“I’m calling about a patient called Jane Doe (DOB, NHS number), a 62-year-old lady who arrived 15 minutes ago with a suspected intracerebral haemorrhage, and I’d like you to review the patient.”

 The background section of SBARR involves providing an overview of the patient, including the relevant medical details.

 Relevant medications (e.g. warfarin if the patient has presented with a bleed)

 Allergies (particularly if the allergy may impact the choice of treatment)